-The argument against Ripple: Critics here argue that there’s a case that XRP could be considered a security because of the way that it was released in many ways a variation on the initial coin offering (ICO) model.
+The argument against Ripple: Critics here argue there’s a case that XRP could be considered a security because of the way that it was released in many ways a variation on the ICO model.

 Indeed, after XRP Ledger (then called the Ripple Consensus Ledger) was created, XRP tokens were distributed to users of popular bitcoin forums in what isn’t all that different from what’s today called an “airdrop.”

 But while speculative, the comments hint at another issue, the seeming preference among Ripple executives for talking up XRP when the price is going up.